 Which horse(s) are you interested in?

-Do you own/rent/other your residence?
-If other, please describe.
+Do you own/rent your residence?

 How many acres do you have?